 Dr. Blight's mad computer, MAL, gets a very unlogical Logic Bomb from Wheeler in a episode of Captain Planet.

-Happens by accident in an episode of the Big Guy And Rusty The Boy Robot cartoon.
+Happens by accident in an episode of the Big Guy and Rusty the Boy Robot cartoon.
 Rusty's mentally deficient "older brother" Earl is getting on Rusty's nerves during an important mission, so Rusty tells him to go stand in a corner... in a room that's completely round.
-Somewhat justified here, as Earl had originally been mothballed for his shoddy AI and was only brought back into action out of desperation.

 In another episode, in order to save Rusty's software in Cyber Space, his inventor logic bombs the company's computer mainframe, giving them an hour to get the Humongous Mecha Big Guy hooked up to save Rusty while it reboots.
 The Pointy-Haired Boss was not happy.